jaraco/zero-defect-lessons/index.md

 - Object-oriented Programming
 - Test/Documentation/Behavior-Driven-Developmpent
+- Static analysis tools
 - Agile (fail fast)
 - Performance

-Note: In this talk, I'll be focused on optimizing for correctness of design and disregarding the impact of performance.
+Note: Static analysis tools (linters, style checkers, IDEs) are a powerful way to avoid common mistakes before even saving a file.
+In this talk, I'll be focused on optimizing for correctness of design and disregarding the impact of performance.
 Often this tradeoff is a good one to make in practice too, as readability matters and premature optimization is a fools errand.
 ...

 ## Examples